-We will monitor, review and regularly audit Merchants that generate an excessive level of complaints by Customers, claims under the Buyer Protection Policy, or other indicators of detriment to Customers using Pay With Revolut (together, “Customer Disputes”).
+We will monitor, review and regularly audit Merchants that generate an excessive level of complaints by Customers, claims under the Buyer Protection Policy, or other indicators of detriment to Customers using Revolut Pay (together, “Customer Disputes”).

 If you exceed the Customer Dispute thresholds set out below, we may place you on either a Standard Monitoring Program or an Enhanced Monitoring Program.
-If you are placed on either Program, we will provide you with a remediation plan, which you will be required to follow if you wish to continue to receive payments using Pay With Revolut.
+If you are placed on either Program, we will provide you with a remediation plan, which you will be required to follow if you wish to continue to receive payments using Revolut Pay.
 The Remediation Plan may require you to:

 - take, or not undertake, certain steps in relation to your Customers;